 Note also that other than their WordPress-optimized hosting packages that come with WordPress-specific support and tools, MXHost isn’t a particularly beginner-friendly web host.
 They have no one-click app installers, nor do they include a website builder with their packages.

 MXHost definitely isn’t the cheapest web host in the market, though if you consider the fact that their entry-level package includes multiple-domain hosting, they’re not bad.
 The fact that they don’t include SSL certificates in their Personal or Business SSD shared hosting packages was a letdown, since this will incur extra costs and inconvenience for beginners starting out in the web hosting world.
 On the bright side, the free domain name registration included was a nice perk to see with their entry-level package, though it comes with the caveat mentioned above.

 Sadly, MXHost doesn’t have any free trials, nor do they have a money back guarantee – so there’s no way to really try out the service before you commit to a package, all of which require a one-year commitment at minimum.

-That said, MXHost has established a decent track record of customer service since their inception in 2004, albeit with a few hiccups along the way.
-They were responsive even when I contacted them at odd hours, which is a good sign for any international customers.
+That being said, MXHost has built a solid track record of customer service since they started in 2004, although they did experience a few hiccups along the way.
+They remained responsive even when I reached out to them during unconventional hours, which is a positive indication for international customers.